shovon/websocket-graph/specifications/architecture.md

 This document will not outline implementation details.
 This is left up to the implementers of this architecture design.

-More specification, the following is beyond the scope of this document:
+More specifically, the following is beyond the scope of this document:

 - guarantees
 - security